MJKWoolnough/jslib/README.md

 }
 ```

-The isNaN method returns true if the Fraction is equivelant to NaN, which is when the denominator is equal to zero.
+The isNaN method returns true if the Fraction is equivalant to [NaN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN), which is when the denominator is equal to zero.

 ### <a name="fraction_max">max</a>
 ```typescript